THIS PAGE PERTAINS TO LAST YEAR’S EVENT.

 Ricky Loynd is a member of the reinforcement learning research group in the Microsoft Research AI labs in Redmond, Wash.
 He has 25 years of experience with neural networks, and 11 years of experience in reinforcement learning.
 Ricky is currently focused on creating deep RL agents with more general, human-like intelligence.
 As a lead mentor for the Microsoft AI School Advanced Projects course, Ricky has helped teams throughout the company incorporate deep learning systems into their work.

-Ricky Loynd is speaker of the following session:
+Ricky Loynd is speaking in the following session:

 Senior Scientist Engineer